How to get from Bangkok to Kanchanaburi by train

 How to buy tickets

-For the daily train from Thonburi, you can easily buy tickets at Thonburi Station on the day of travel.
+Unlike most other routes in Thailand, the trains from Thonburi to Kanchanaburi cannot be bought online via the usual ticket agencies, but you can easily buy tickets at Thonburi Station on the day of travel.
 This train cannot sell out and it’s usually easy enough to find a seat from Bangkok to Kanchanaburi and River Kwai Bridge stations.

-Keep in mind that if you’re planning to continue on to Nam Tok, most tourists make their way to Kanchanaburi on tour buses, board at River Kwai Bridge Station, and then continue to Nam Tok, so this leg can be much busier.
+Keep in mind that if you’re planning to continue on to Nam Tok, most tourists make their way to Kanchanaburi on tour buses, board at River Kwai Bridge Station, and then continue towards Nam Tok, so this leg can be much busier.

 How much does it cost?